 - Don’t forget indirect competitors.
-For example, a new restaurant might have to compete with the local cinema as a ‘night out’.
+For example, a new restaurant might compete with the local cinema, as they are both a "night out".

 - Carry out a detailed analysis of your competitors’ strengths and weaknesses.
 If necessary, test their products or services.

 - Look at the potential they have to improve their services or upgrade their products.